nednoodlehead/czechmait/README.md

 # czechmait
-A chessbot designed to smack low elo players
+A chessbot written in python !!

 Written in python to be fairly customizable with different options to play risky, safe, or somewhere inbetween.